-The A3015 provides an attenuator between the antenna and the coaxial cable.
-By default, this is a 3-dB attenuator.
-It absorbs half the power picked up by the antenna and allows the other half to proceed to the coaxial cable.
-A 3-dB attenuator ensures that the antenna presents a well-behaved load to the antenna cable.
-The attenuator greatly improves the performance of the antenna in highly reflective environments such faraday enclosures.
+The damped versions of the A3015 include an attenuator between the antenna and the coaxial cable.
+The attenuator absorbs roughly half the power arriving at the antenna.
+The attenuator damps radio-frequency oscillations that will otherwiswe arise in the antenna cable.
+The attenuator greatly improves the performance of the antenna in highly reflective environments such as Faraday enclosures.
 See the Impedance Matching section below for measurements.

-The different antenna shapes are sensitive in different directions and to different polarizations of the incoming radio-frequency wave.
-Their behavior is dictated not only by their shape, but also by their interaction with the cable and the circuit at the other end of the cable.
+Different antenna shapes are sensitive in different directions and to different polarizations of the incoming radio-frequency wave.
+Their behavior is also affected by their interaction with the cable and the circuit at the other end of the cable.
 Long cables attenuate the signal.
 Short cables carry reflections back from the other end.
-A perfect match between the cable and antenna impedances makes the antenna more sensitive in some directions, but much less sensitive in others.
+A perfect match between the cable and antenna makes the antenna more sensitive in some directions, but less sensitive in others.
 For robust reception of telemetry signals from freely-moving animals, we try to increase the minimum efficiency of the antenna, so that the antenna will have no blind spots.
 For measurements of reception from live animals and test sources, see our Reception Page.

 S3015_1.gif: Antenna circuit diagram showing connector, attenuator, and layout.

 A301501C.zip: PCB Gerber Files for the A3015C Loop Antenna.

 A301501B.zip: PCB Gerber Files.
 Six A301501B PCBs plus one A3021A combiner.
 A combination circuit board to be cut up with shears.

 A302101B.zip: PCB Gerber Files.
 Six A301501C PCBs plus one A3021B combiner.
 This circuit board moves the attenuator closer to the connector center.